rodrigobrito/akamai-siem-connector/README.md

 To define the settings of the events collect, just edit the file `scheduler/etc/settings.json` and set the following attributes:

-- `tps`: It's the number of events that should be processed per second in a minute.
+- `tps`: It's the number of events that should be processed per second within a minute.
-- `eventsPerJob`: Number of events that should be fetched.
-You can find this information analyzing the data in WSA..
+- `eventsPerJob`: Number of events that should be fetched in a job.
+A job is schedule in every minute.

-This information is essential to determine the number of requests/workers to collect the events per minute.
+These two attributes are essential to determine the number of jobs to collect the events based on the customer traffic.
 Depending on the volumetry, you will need to scale the `consumer`.

 By default, the `consumer` will generate mock events.
 To define the credentials to connect in Akamai SIEM, just edit the